vimtaai/mdss/README.md

 **MDSS** is a CSS stylesheet to render [Markdown](https://daringfireball.net/projects/markdown/syntax) documents beautifully both in browsers and in print.
 You can create your own separate builds for screen and print or a single build for both media.

+## :sparkles: New in Version 2

+- New, reworked default design
+- Reworked configuration files
+- Reworked container classes
+- New container classes
+- Responsive behaviour for columned layouts
+- Highlight.js classes are default for syntax highlighting
+- Presets for different outputs
+- Slides are no longer a media (moved to presets)
+- Reworked CLI tool
+- Cleaner code

 ## Features

 - Formatting HTML documents generated from Markdown